Clinical Laboratory Science

 - Pre-Medical Concentration

-All students are encouraged to meet with the Allied Health Chair/CLS Program Director or a CLS advisor before initial registration and periodically thereafter in order to plan their courses of study to ensure that all requirements are met in the minimum amount of time.
+All students are encouraged to meet with the CLS Program Director or a CLS advisor before initial registration and periodically thereafter in order to plan their courses of study to ensure that all requirements are met in the minimum amount of time.
 There is no advance placement and no credits for experiential learning.

 Students are advised to be familiar with the current CLS Student Handbook and ask a CLS advisor for help if they do not understand the CLS policies and procedures.

-The transfer option provides for the continuing education of students who have completed the first two years of lower-division work (preferably with the A.A. or A.S. degree).
+The transfer option provides for the continuing education of students who have completed the first two years (60 semester hours) of lower-division work (preferably with the A.A. or A.S. degree).
 The CLS program has two + two articulation agreements with several community colleges; however, transfer students from other two-year and four-year institutions are also encouraged to apply.
-See the Allied Health Chair/CLS Program Director regarding questions about transfer of credits.
+See the CLS Program Director regarding questions about transfer of credits.

 Students should consult with college advisors for specific guidance regarding completion of general education requirements.
-In CLS, the clinical rotation courses fulfill the requirement for the ECCE Engagement Experience (six hours) and ECCE: Health Care Management is a U.S. Communities course.
+In CLS, the clinical rotation courses (CLS 421, CLS 422, CLS 423, CLS 424) fulfill the requirement for the ECCE Engagement Experience (six hours) and CLS 411 is a U.S. Communities course.

 For best outcomes in the Program and on the national certification exam, part-time status is not recommended.
 Because the CLS Program proceeds in cohorts, off-sequence students will need to reapply for the cohort with which they will do the full-time clinical rotation courses.